 Assistant at the University

-Students who are doing masters or are research scholars can apply to research or graduate assistantship with the university.
-Students can also work in the international office or the marketing office or any of the available positions which are offered for one year tenure.
+Students who are doing masters or are research scholars can apply for research or graduate assistantships with the university.
+Students can also work in the international office the marketing office or any of the available positions that are offered for a year tenure.

 Jobs at Café